Booking.com: best prices

 Close to Mortara you can visit the 5th century Abbey of St. Albino which, according to tradition, was rebuilt by Charles the Great.

 Eating well in Lomellina: frogs!

+With its landscape of channels, rivers and paddy fields, the local cuisine of Lomellina has many dishes arising from the local peasant tradition, based on frogs in particular, which thrive in the marsh environment.
 One local dish born from the abundance of frogs is 'minestra in brodo di rane' (Soup with frogs).
 We also suggest tasting the "Guazzetto" (frogs, butter, oil and tomato), which is a popular local tit-bit.